 There are four main forces that can counter the push and pull forces that contribute to cut injuries.

-To counteract downward force, we engineer materials to have enhanced strength and hardness.
+To counteract downward force, we engineer materials with enhanced strength and hardness.
 When the strength of a material’s fiber is significant enough, it resists stretching and snapping.
-When a fiber’s hardness is great enough, it resists compression (squishing of the material), reducing cut risk.
+When a fiber’s hardness is great enough, it resists compression (squishing of the material), reducing cut risks.

 To counteract friction force (the slicing motion), we engineer materials to provide lubrication and rolling action.
 This allows the sharp objects like blades to travel more easily across the material, reducing the friction that causes cuts.

 Understanding the science behind these forces helps glove manufacturers engineer cut-resistant materials for safety gloves.
 Industry standards also apply these same forces to test and measure the effectiveness of cut-resistant gloves and assign them protection levels, which we’ll discuss later in this article.